jhonwgo/automate/README.md

 # How does it work?

-The project consists of two PHP files, one called automate-composer-gen.php and the other called automate-check.php.
+The project consists of three PHP files, one called automate-composer-gen.php, automate-check.php and the other called automate-check-name.php.

 The automate-composer-gen.php file is responsible for generating a set of test files for the project.